On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

-The Edge Early Exit/Quantized deployment strategy shows lower median inference latency than the Mobile-Edge Partitioning strategy, ranging from 1.67x to 2.35x/ 1.87x to 2.44 across the four subjects, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue, orange, green box-plots), along with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
-In terms of accuracy, the Early Exit and Quantized operators show medium (2.53\% to 11.56\%) and small (0.05\% to 0.38\%) accuracy loss relative to Identity (or Partition) models as stated in RQ2 and RQ3 findings.
-This indicates that the Quantized and Early Exit operators at the Edge tier are a better alternative than the Partitioning operator at the Mobile-Edge tier in scenarios where sacrificing a small to medium level of accuracy may be acceptable to achieve faster latency.
+The Edge Early Exit/Quantized deployment strategy shows lower median inference latency than the Mobile-Edge Partitioned strategy, ranging from 1.67x to 2.35x/ 1.87x to 2.44 across the four subjects, as shown in Figure~\ref{rq2_rq3_rq4_rq5_graph} (blue, orange, green box-plots), along with large effect sizes (Table~\ref{rq2_rq3_rq4_rq5_edge_statistical_results}).
+In terms of accuracy, the Early Exit and Quantized operators show medium (2.53\% to 11.56\%) and small (0.05\% to 0.38\%) accuracy loss relative to Identity (or Partitioned) models as stated in RQ2 and RQ3 findings.
+This indicates that the Quantized and Early Exit operators at the Edge tier are a better alternative than the Partitioned operator at the Mobile-Edge tier in scenarios where sacrificing a small to medium level of accuracy may be acceptable to achieve faster latency.
+Table 19 shows a summary of results for RQ4.